The Career & Experiential Education has one area of focus: to help you become workforce ready.

 Résumé Critiques & Mock Interviews

 Students and alumni submit their résumés to a Career and Experiential Education Center staff member.
-You may also receive feedback before an upcoming job interview by completing a mock interview with a career advisor.
+You may also receive feedback before an upcoming job interview by completing a mock interview with a career coordinator.

 Job Search Assistance